gerivanc/gerivanc/README.md

 ---

-Dive into the digital grid with my **Typing Animation**, a neon-filled display inspired by CyberSnake's Activity Matrix!
-This interactive resource features **102 unique witty phrases** about strong passwords and two-factor authentication (2FA), perfect for security- and style-obsessed developers and startups.
-Built with HTML, CSS, and JavaScript, it's a stylish addition to your projects, echoing the vibe of exclusive tools like Dealsbe.

----
+## 📘 Enhance your digital world with this animation, keep your accounts hack-proof

-## 🔒 **Why it's awesome**:
+### 🔒 **Why it's awesome**:
 - Highlights password security with a dash of humor, mixing phrases in English and Portuguese.
 - Features a dynamic typing effect in a terminal-style interface.
 - Perfectly matches the neon aesthetic of the CyberSnake Activity Matrix.

-📸 **Watch it live**: [Watch the typing animation](https://gerivan.me/typing-animation.html)

-📂 **Source code**: [Constphrases](https://github.com/gerivanc/gerivanc/blob/main/typing-animation.html)

-Enhance your digital world with this animation, keep your accounts hack-proof, and code with the same passion as EntroPy and DNAPass!
+Enhance your digital world with this animation, keep your accounts hack-proof, and code with the same passion as EntroPy and DNAPass!.

+Dive into the digital grid with my **Typing Animation**, a neon-filled display inspired by CyberSnake's Activity Matrix!
+This interactive resource features **204 unique witty phrases** about strong passwords and two-factor authentication (2FA), perfect for security- and style-obsessed developers and startups.
+Built with HTML, CSS, and JavaScript, it's a stylish addition to your projects, echoing the vibe of exclusive tools like Dealsbe.
+Review your knowledge of password security and 2FA.
+View now!
+📸 **Watch it live**: [Watch the typing animation](https://gerivan.me/typing-animation.html) 📂 **Source code**: [Constphrases](https://github.com/gerivanc/gerivanc/blob/main/typing-animation.html)

 ---